-- In Shadow the Hedgehog aliens have invaded and human soldiers are apparently trying to fight them off.
+- In Shadow the Hedgehog, aliens have invaded and human soldiers are apparently trying to fight them off.
 And the aliens you would be expecting to be killing off the soldiers.
-Except they don't; all they do is gang up and fire rapidly at YOU, even when you're on their team.
-Way to persuade Shadow to save humanity, GUN.
+Except they don't; all both sides do is gang up and fire rapidly at YOU, even when you're on their team.
+Way to persuade Shadow to save humanity, G.U.N.

 - In Color!War, it can play this trope even more straight.
 Normally, if you shoot down at least 4 of your allies for whatever reason, your entire party will brand you as a traitor and start opening fire on you on-sight while the opposing party will no longer harm you (this can happen regardless of if you were initially a Squirrel or a Tediz).
 Because you're still on your side despite being a traitor, however, you can still take your opponent's flag, in which case now both sides will be after your ass (yes, even while you're carrying your enemy's flag, your own party will still recognize you as a traitor and try to kill you for attempting to give them a point.)

-- Inverted in Iji, where the two alien races, Tasen and Komato, are hardcoded to prioritize shooting the other race over shooting you.
+- Averted in Iji, where the two alien races, Tasen and Komato, are hardcoded to prioritize shooting the other race over shooting you.

 - In Tokyo Jungle, computer-controlled animals will sometimes go after each other, but are just as likely to band together to attack you.
 This can reach absurd levels, such as a tiger, a bear, a pack of hyenas, and a crocodile all chasing after a tiny house cat while utterly ignoring each other.

 - Destruction Derby 2 for the PC was notorious for this.
-In the Total Destruction mode, from the moment the game started, every single AI car would immediately smash the player, without even attempting to play against each other.
+In the Total Destruction mode, from the moment the game starts, every single AI car will immediately smash your car, without even attempting to play against each other.

 - Mario Kart is a fine example on the higher difficulties of this, where coincidentally every single item seems to hit just you.